pulkomandy/grafx2/doc/README.txt

 Grafx2 was originally written for the MS-DOS operating system.
 The authors then released the sourcecode and we've modified it to run on your favorite platform (if we missed it, please tell us !).
-Check the homepage at http://pulkomandy.tk/projects/GrafX2 for latest news and bugfixed versions.
+Check the homepage at http://grafx2.tk/ or http://pulkomandy.tk/projects/GrafX2 for latest news and bugfixed versions.

 === HELP ===